snoclol/GBC-dingus/README.md

-# THIS IS NOT EVEN DONE YET!
+# TESTING IT LOL
-dont worry, im workin on it
+it prolly wont work

 # GAMEBOY EMULATOR DINGUS
 browncha's gba emulator but different